rustyeddy/rustyeddy.com/content/notes/streaming-video-tools.md

 meaning, that I could avoid installing some gigantic infra-struct type of system.

-I am very much dedicated to building distributed, micro-service style systems.
-I prefer to piece solutions together based on lean, efficient, best of breed components.

 - Allows simultaneous transmission of different resolutions / bitrates.

-**GStreamer** really complex pipelines but insanely flexible.

-- Allows tees to process more than one outgoing stream
-- Can be "easy" to extend do to flexible pipelines
-- used by nvidia to support it's proprietary drivers